A HORROR THRILLER

 STORYLINE

-CHICHÓN and GATO are two cousins who work as macheteros cutting roads into the jungle under “alpha male” foreman JULIO for the enigmatic landowner DON JACK.
-It’s tough, dangerous work, and they spend their hard-earned money drinking and gambling on cockfights with fellow macheteros INTELIS, RASMOISES, FLACO, TERCO, and RICKY.
+CHICHÓN and GATO are two cousins who work as laborers, or macheteros, cutting roads into the jungle under “alpha male” foreman JULIO for the enigmatic landowner DON JACK.
+It’s tough, dangerous work, and the two cousins let off the steam by drinking and betting on cockfights at a local fighting ring with fellow macheteros INTELIS, RASMOISES, FLACO, TERCO, and RICKY.

-At the end of a big project, Don Jack offers them a deal: a job on the other side on the island for crazy money, on an expedited timeline, but they have to keep it quiet.
+At the end of a big project, instead of promised time off, Don Jack offers them a deal: a job on the other side on the island for crazy money, on an expedited timeline, but they have to keep it quiet.
 Nobody can know where they are, or what they are doing.

-The macheteros find the campsite eerily abandoned, full of signs of recent work that indicate that whoever was there before had simply vanished.
-Julio’s iron-fisted leadership style, the difficulties of working in the jungle, and a series of strange phenoemena begin to wear the crew down.
+The macheteros find the campsite eerily abandoned, full of signs of recent work that indicate that whoever was there before had simply vanished in the middle of a job.

-As the sun rises the next morning, Chichón has to make a decision: does he bail out to save his skin, or does he risk certain death to confront the Ciguapa and rescue his cousin?
+The next morning, Chichón has to make a decision: does he bail out to save his skin, or does he risk certain death to confront the Ciguapa and rescue his missing cousin?

 CHECK OUT THE ANIMATIC